 Deep TMS’s efficacy was highlighted in a 2015 multicenter, sham-controlled study published in World Psychiatry.
 The study found that roughly one out of three patients with treatment-resistant MDD achieved remission after four weeks of Deep TMS treatment during the acute phase.

 The study additionally found that close to 80% of patients who did not immediately respond during the acute treatment phase, went on to experience an improvement during the following continuation phase.

 Deep TMS was found to have an even higher efficacy level among individuals receiving treatment in a real-life setting, outside a rigorous clinical study.
-From the recorded data of over 1000 participants undergoing MDD treatment, around 75% achieved a clinical response due to Deep TMS treatment, with one out of two patients achieving remission.
+From the recorded data of over 1000 participants undergoing major depressive disorder treatment, around 75% achieved a clinical response due to Deep TMS treatment, with one out of two patients achieving remission.

 Due to its healthcare benefits, Deep TMS has been granted FDA clearance status for both MDD and OCD.
 It is also CE-marked in Europe, to treat these and a number of other mental health conditions.

 Additional device treatment options for depression are still being explored, to varying clinical results.
 Examples include vagus nerve stimulation (VNS), transcranial direct current stimulation (TDCS), magnetic seizure therapy (MST) and deep brain stimulation (DBS).

 Antidepressant medication has been found to be an effective form of major depressive disorder treatment, though it may cause adverse side effects and requires an adjustment period before assessing its efficacy.
 Possible medication side effects include weight gain, nausea and sexual dysfunction, blurred vision and increased heart rate.